cranhandler/cranhandler.github.io/petpeeves.md

 Now, on to circles into right & left throughs:
 ![17](/img/17.png)

 No dances here yet.
 But we can find out: how many dances have their 'circle 4 places' pretending to fit into 8 beats, vs how many are encoded as more (or fewer)?
 We have 79 dances with a circle all the way.
+This does sound like a good candidate for making a user preference "pet peeve," so dances that have a circle 4 places then right left through never show up in your searches.

 ![18](/img/18.png)